gyanaranjanmishra/gyanaranjanmishra/README.md

 - 👋 Hi, I’m @gyanaranjanmishra
-- 🌱 I’m a recent Graduate
+- 🌱 I’m a recent Graduate from University of New Brunswick,
-- 💞️ I’m looking to collaborate on classification, regression,deep-learning,NLP modelling projects(model development)
+- 🌱 I have worked on ML projects centering around manufacturing sector, now actively working on PLP from finance, healthcare, consumer goods, etc sectors and upskilling at the same time
-- I'm working on few PLP, if interested to collaborate please email:gyanaranjanmishra06@gmail.com
+- 💞️ I’m looking to collaborate on ML projects for real world applications (model development), if interested to collaborate please email:gyanaranjanmishra06@gmail.com
-- I’m interested in learning to use MTEX for VPSC
+-
 - 📫

 <!---